-A search of the SEPA's Flood Map online mapping tool records that the trunk road is recorded as having no risk of surface water flooding each year
+A search of the SEPA's Flood Map online mapping tool records that the northern end of the trunk road is recorded as having a medium likelihood (each year this area has a 0.5% chance of flooding) of surface water flooding, while the southern end of the scheme is recorded as not being at risk of surface water flooding each year.

-A search of Scotland's Environment (SE) online mapping tool determined that the trunk road lies on the 'Haddington' groundwater, which has been classified as 'Good'.
+A search of Scotland's Environment (SE) online mapping tool determined that the trunk road lies on both the 'Peebles, Galashiels and Hawick' groundwater, which has been classified as 'Good', and the 'St Boswells' groundwater, which has been classified as 'Poor'.

-A search of the Scotland's Environment (SE) determined that the trunk road, within the scheme extents, lies within the 'Edinburgh, East Lothian, and Borders' Nitrate Vulnerable Zone (NVZ).
+A search of the Scotland's Environment (SE) determined that the trunk road, within the scheme extents, lies within the 'Edinburgh, East Lothian and Borders' Nitrate Vulnerable Zone (NVZ) which has been designated for polluted water.